eastpavillion/eastpavillion.github.com/_posts/2012-09-03-how-to-enable-automatic-bcc-in-outlook.md

 Normally, I would add myself into BCC lists.
 Thus I could directly drag the outgoing mail into **@Waiting** folder, without bothering to drag it from **Sent** box to **@Waiting** again.

-Recently I am working on a project in which people are remotely collaborated , with jeglag.
+Recently I am working on a project in which people are remotely collaborated , with jetlag.
 So almost each emails I sent need to be archived , or tracked.
 I strongly need outlook to BCC emails I sent.

 However, Outlook2003 does not support the auto-BCC function itself, without installation of 3pp plugin.( I don't whether later Outlook has enabled to do this).And the reason why I'm not intersted in 3pp solution, is that it's company laptop and there are some security concerns.